BENEATH THE SHADE

 Beneath the Shade is a transitional living space for women...

-Beneath the Shade is a transitional living space for women who are choosing recovery and who want to rebuild their lives and explore what having a relationship with the Living God might be all about.
+Beneath the Shade is a transitional living space for women who are choosing recovery and who want to rebuild their lives and explore what having a relationship with God might be all about.
 Beneath the Shade is for women who have lived with substance use disorders, have at least 30 days substance free and know they need more time in a semi-structured and loving setting in order to live successfully on their own.
-The length of the program is fourteen to eighteen months, depending on a woman’s need and growth.
+The average length of stay is fourteen to eighteen months, depending on a woman’s need and growth.

 The ministry is located just outside Dover on 14 beautiful acres, on which sits a house and a barn.
 The house will be home to a total of six women, five participants and a full-time house manager and staff.
 The barn will be reimagined and remodeled and developed as a meeting, class and art studio space, for both program participants and for the community at large as appropriate.

 Our mission is to cultivate a nurturing interim living space for women with substance use disorders, supporting the hard work of learning to love God, self, neighbor and creation.